-- Adjunct Assistant Professor of Practical Theology, - B.A., Pillsbury Baptist Bible College - M.Div., Central Baptist Theological Seminary - Th.M., Central Baptist Theological Seminary - D. D., Central Baptist Theological Seminary
+- Adjunct Professor of Practical Theology

+- B.A., Pillsbury Baptist Bible College

+- M.Div., Central Baptist Theological Seminary

+- Th.M., Central Baptist Theological Seminary

+- D.D., Central Baptist Theological Seminary

 Don has been on adjunct staff at Central Seminary and at the Romanian campus.
 He served in pastoral ministry since 1974, retiring from Liberty Baptist Church of Eden Prairie, Minnesota, in 2015.
-Don taught college and seminary level courses in Australia, Jamaica, Peru, Russia, St. Vincent, and Ukraine.
-Additionally, he has conducted seminars and Bible conferences in the United States and other countries.
-He and Gloria have four children and four grandchildren.
+Don taught college and seminary level courses in Australia, Jamaica, Peru, Russia, St. Vincent, Ukraine, and China.
+He has conducted seminars and Bible conferences in the United States and other countries.
+He is a widower with four children and four grandchildren.